jolira/onejar-maven-plugin/README.md

 The only difference when using this version is that there is no separate repository required and that the ``groupId`` has to be set to ``com.jolira``.

+A very simple example for a pom.xml using this plugin can be found at https://raw.github.com/jolira/device-detector/master/pom.xml.